glencbz/notes/03-html-css/css-box-model/02box-model.md

 }
 ```

-You can do top-bottom and side side - let's add this to our css for now:
+You can do top-bottom and left-right:

 ```css
 div {
   margin: 0 auto;
 }
 ```

+Automatic left-right margins is actually a handy trick used to horizontally center elements.

 #### Border